IBM/elasticsearch-spark-recommender/README.md

 ### 2. Set up Elasticsearch

-This Journey currently depends on Elasticsearch 5.3.0.
+This Code Pattern currently depends on Elasticsearch 5.3.0.
 Go to the [downloads page](https://www.elastic.co/downloads/past-releases/elasticsearch-5-3-0) and download the appropriate package for your system.

 For example on Linux / Mac you can download the [TAR archive](https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-5.3.0.tar.gz) and unzip it using the commands: